futuredapp/Engineering-Handbook/docs/teams/fullstack/development/00_git_flow.md

 - **What a Release Produces**
   A `vX.Y.Z` tag on `main` and a GitHub Release whose notes are grouped by commit type.
 The template deliberately keeps **no `CHANGELOG.md`** — the GitHub Releases page *is* the changelog, and the release commits nothing back to the repository.
 Nothing is published to any package registry.

-- **Business-Friendly Release Notes**
-  Once semantic-release succeeds, `.github/scripts/business-release-notes.py` rewrites the GitHub Release body using OpenAI.
-The result is a `## What's new for you` section in plain language for clients and project managers, with the original technical notes preserved below in a collapsible block for developers.
-This step requires an `OPENAI_API_KEY` repository secret and fails soft — if the key is missing or the API call fails, the release itself is unaffected and you simply keep the technical notes.

 #### Release Flow

 1. `feature/*` and `bugfix/*` branches are merged into `develop` — no release happens here.